sampixel/Gramble/README.md

 Notice the words surrounded by the `%` symbol, these will be replaced with the respective values:
 - `%LINK%` and `%SCRIPT%` will be replaced with the absolute route name, this means that if the `/user/profile/settings` route is requested, only the `settings` route name should be taken, so you should create a new file for both css and js with the previous route name\
-**NOTE**: If the given route name is located inside a sub directory, gramble will execute a parsing function inside the `css` and `js` folder to find this one and eventually will return the correct path, just be aware to not create multiple files with the same name
+**NOTE**: If the given route name is located inside a sub directory, Gramble will execute a parsing function inside the `css` and `js` folder to find this one and eventually will return the correct path, just be aware to not create multiple files with the same name
-- `%TITLE` will be replaced with the absolute route name as well, but with the first letter in uppercase
+- `%TITLE%` will be replaced with the absolute route name as well, but with the first letter in uppercase
-- `%CONTENT%` will be replaced with the rendered view that you passed in using `$app->render()` function, to be clear the content of the previous **src/views/main.html** file
+- `%CONTENT%` will be replaced with the rendered view that you passed in using `$app->render()` function, to be clear the content of the previous **src/views/main.php** file
 - `%FOOTER%` will be replaced eventually with the view given in the `config` class

 > The base view is also fully customizable, but make sure to include these special characters in it so you don't run into problems.